 April is Earth month!
-While Lulu prefers to think about environmentally healthy business practices all the time, we’re taking April as an opportunity to really highlight the ways businesses and individuals can make a difference in their community.
+While Lulu prefers to think about environmentally healthy business practices all the time, we’re taking April as an opportunity to highlight the ways businesses and individuals can make a difference in their community.
+We’re excited to make change for good and we love to highlight the simple ways we can achieve this goal.

-While I’ve always been a big fan of caring for Mother Nature, I shied away from making changes in my daily habits due to the simple fact of not knowing how to take that first step.
+While I’ve always been a big fan of caring for Mother Nature, I shied away from changing my daily habits due to the simple fact of not knowing how to take that first step.

 Searching for ideas on the web turned my want to do more into a daunting task.
 From composting toilets to homemade soaps, I grew concerned that my demanding schedule wouldn’t accommodate the lifestyle changes I was desperate to make.
 Not wanting to fall back on my new green goals, I decided to change just one thing as a test run and see what came of it.